 7. The Duke in My Bed (The Heirs’ Club of Scoundrels)

-Then afterward, there are many scenes where they’re trying to fight their attraction for each other, where they’re trying to lie to each other about each other’s feelings because they don’t.
-They’re lying to themselves, and they don’t want to admit their feelings for each other.
+Then afterward, there are many scenes where they try to fight their attraction for each other and lie about their feelings because they don’t.
+They’re lying to themselves and don’t want to admit their feelings for each other.
 Also, there are certain scenes with the family members, too, that made my heart beat a little bit faster.
-So I recommend you to check this medieval romance one out.
+So I recommend you check this medieval romance out.

 Author: Amelia Grey